-Several variations of the partitioned aquaculture system (PAS) concept are being evaluated and all show some promise for commercialization.
+commercialization.
 The PAS concept is based on physically dividing the pond into sections for holding fish and treating waste produced during culture.
 The two sections are hydraulically connected by water flowing between the two systems.
 Research at Clemson University showed that the PAS has promise for accelerating the growth of channel catfish fingerlings and appears to have potential for commercial use.
-A less intensive approach, called the semi-confinement system, also appears to have potential for use in channel catfish fingerling production.
-Maintenance of water quality in most pond aquaculture systems depends on plant growth (autotrophy).
-However, under super-intensive culture conditions, autotrophy cannot provide adequate waste treatment and is increasingly supplemented by microbial-based (heterotrophic) processes.
-A heterotrophic, biofloc system was tested by USDA scientists at Pine Bluff, Arkansas, and successfully produced channel continued on page 10
+A less intensive approach, the splitpond system, can be built by modifying existing earthen ponds.
+Annual catfish production in the